-CMED strives to encourage a healthy work-life integration that trains students to meet the demands of clinical medicine while promoting and maintaining personal wellness.
-To help facilitate an appropriate balance and allow adequate time for self-directed and independent study, CMED has developed a preclerkship academic workload policy.
+The College of Medicine strives to encourage a healthy work-life integration that trains students to meet the demands of clinical medicine while promoting and maintaining personal wellness.
+To help facilitate an appropriate balance and allow adequate time for self-directed and independent study, the College of Medicine has developed a pre-clerkship academic workload policy.
 Briefly, during years 1 and 2, curricular contact hours do not exceed 25 hours per week, averaged over each course.
 In addition, contact hours do not exceed 8 hours on a given day.
 The estimated total academic workload, inclusive of contact hours and directed study activities, should not exceed 60 hours per week.
 Because medical students vary in their prior knowledge, experiences, study skills, and practices, this policy should not be interpreted to mean that 60 hours of workload per week will be either necessary or sufficient to ensure the academic success of any given medical student.
 The Academic Workload Policy provides further detail.